smapiot/piral/packages/piral-core/README.md

 This is the core library that is required for any Piral instance.
 Plugins and pre-made layouts or templates build upon this layer.
 While `piral-core` is certainly opinionated the library tries to keep most options as flexible as possible.

+## Documentation

+For details on the various commands check out the [documentation at Piral](https://docs.piral.io) or [on GitHub](https://github.com/smapiot/piral/tree/master/docs).

 ## License

 Piral is released using the MIT license.
 For more information see the [license file](./LICENSE).